truckit/Truckcoin/README.md

 The software automatically finds other nodes to connect to.
-You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port

-18775 (TCP) to your computer so you can receive incoming connections.
-Truckcoin works without incoming connections, but allowing incoming connections helps the Truckcoin network.
+You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 18775 (TCP) to your computer so you can receive incoming connections.

 Upgrade
 -------